-Sushant Singh death: Rhea Chakraborty arrested by Narcotics Control Bureau
+Sushant Singh Rajput death: Rhea Chakraborty arrested by NCB, taken to hospital for medical test

 Chakraborty reportedly admitted to organising drugs for Sushant Singh Rajput during her questioning.

 Rhea Chakraborty was Tuesday afternoon arrested by the Narcotics Control Bureau as part of the probe into the drug angle in actor Sushant Singh Rajput’s death.
+She was taken to Sion hospital for a medical test.

 Chakraborty’s brother Showik Chakraborty and Rajput’s former domestic staffer Samuel Miranda were arrested last week.

 Rhea Chakraborty was questioned over three days before the process to arrest her began.
 She has also been questioned by the Enforcement Directorate and Central Bureau of Investigation in connection with Rajput’s death.